Freiling87/CCU/CCU/Scratchpad.md

 ---

-#	P	00 General Reminders
+#	P	00 General Reminders & To-Dos

-Trait section could use the zen-gardening the other section was given earlier.
+- I merged Passive and Interaction, but I'm thinking they need to be split back up.
+  - There was also a specific reason to make Extortable & Moochable into Passive instead of Interaction or Trait Trigger, but I can't remember it.
+Write it here if you do.
+---

 #	C	All Editors
 General utilities that work across editors